jthedu/cfss_hw05/README.md

 To solely produce html files with my R script, I created a copy of my parameterized .Rmd file and simply changed the YAML output to **html_document**.
 I used this [template .Rmd file](hiv-profile-template.Rmd) in my R script, thus successfully generating [html reports of all countries](./reports).

-**ASK** These html reports cannot be viewed in Github alone since [they exceed 1 MB](https://stackoverflow.com/questions/48054238/error-github-can-t-show-files-that-are-this-big-right-now-but-the-file-is-onl).
+Note: These html reports cannot be viewed in Github alone since [they exceed 1 MB](https://stackoverflow.com/questions/48054238/error-github-can-t-show-files-that-are-this-big-right-now-but-the-file-is-onl).

 ## Required packages